dapr/docs/daprdocs/content/en/operations/components/pluggable-components/pluggable-components-overview.md

 3. **Define the service.** Provide a concrete implementation of the desired service.

-As a first step, protocol buffers tools are used to create the server code for this service.
+As a first step, [protocol buffers](https://developers.google.com/protocol-buffers/docs/overview) and [gRPC](https://grpc.io/docs/what-is-grpc/introduction/) tools are used to create the server code for this service.
 After that, the next step is to define concrete implementations for these 9 methods.

 Each component has a gRPC service definition for its core functionality which is the same as the core component interface.
 For example: